-So, for instance, you can think of s as maybe cosine theta and sine and, for instance, x can be, let us $say,rcos(\theta)$ , and y can be $rsin(\theta)$ , this is one parameters you can put r to be 1, so you get only $cos(\theta)$ $sin(\theta)$ and you can actually vary $\theta$ .
-So, you can of course normalize it.
-So that data varies from 0 to 1, and then you multiply accordingly.
-So those things can be done.

-So that s is just one parameterization like that.
-So, lots of parameterization available, do not have to worry about that now, we will cross that bridge when you get there.
-So, C(s) is nothing but it is a vector of these points, x and y.
+So, for instance, you can think of S maybe, $cos(\theta)$ and $sin(\theta)$, and for instance, x can be, let us say, $rcos(\theta)$, and y can be $rsin(\theta)$, this is one parameters you can put out r to be 1, so you get only $cos(\theta) sin(\theta)$.
+And you can actually vary θ , so you can of course normalize it.
+So, that data varies from 0 to 1, and then you multiply accordingly.
+So, those things can be done.
+So, that is S, it is just one parameterization like that.
+So, lots of parameterization available, do not have to worry about that.
+Now, we will cross that bridge when you get there.
+So, c(S) is nothing but it is a vector of these points, x and y.
 It is a collection of x and y, which make up the curve.
-So that is what we always when you say C they are only looking at know this bunch of points x come of y.
+So, that is what we always want to say, C, we are only looking at this bunch of projects come away.

-Once second, I will just rub this out and so you have this points x, y so you can generate them.
-So, you have x1, y1 up to xn, yn if you discretize it, if you choose to discretize otherwise, it is a continuous parameterization.
-So, s, smoothly varies from 0 to n so that you can generate all the x and y's possible.
-So, infinite number of x and y's possible, which make up the curve.

-So, there are these two terms, one is, like I said, the negative of the gradient squared, the gradient of f here f, f refers to the image.
-Here, we can use i, but typically, it is bad choice in this kind of work, f is refers to the image C(s) here, it basically we are evaluating the gradient only at the curve.
-So, at all the points that make up the curve, we are evaluating f of C(s).
+Once again, I will just rub this out and it is better.
+So, you have this points x comma y so you can generate them.
+So, you can x_1, y_1 up to x_n, y_n if you discretize it if you choose to discredit otherwise, it is a continuous parameterization.
+So, S smoothly varies from 0 to n so that you can generate all the x and y is possible.
+So, infinite number of x and y is possible, which make up the curve.
+So, there are these two terms, one is, like I said, the negative of the gradient squared, the gradient of F here, F refers to the image, here, we can use I, but typically, it is bad choice in this kind of work, F is refers to the image.

-So, the gradient so for the curve to be optimal so, if you want to the curve to latch on to the object boundary, we stipulate that at the points wherever the curve is, you want a very high gradient.
-Which means that if you take the negative of the gradient, which means a very large negative value, which means a very small number there, so minimum that you are trying to minimize that.
+C of s here, it basically we are evaluating the gradient only at the curve.
+So, at all the points that make up the curve, we are evaluating F of C of S. So, the gradient so for the curve to be optimal.
+So, if you want to the curve to latch on to the object boundary, we stipulate that at the points wherever the curve is, you want a very high gradient which means that if you take the negative or the green, which means a very large, very large negative value, which means a very small number of them.
+So, the minimum that you are trying to minimize that.